 And, never outsource activities that are unique to your business, your core functions, and strategic initiatives.
 The most successful option is to retain adequate in-house control over critical business functions, leaving non-core competencies to outsourcing providers.

-A service provider that not only understands your industry but is also fully aligned with your business objectives and culture is your best bet.
+In order to set up an effective IT vendor management process, you should find the right provider first.
+And the right vendor is a service provider that not only understands your industry but is also fully aligned with your business objectives and culture is your best bet.
 Thus, spending a little bit more time while choosing an overseas partner may save you a lot of troubles in the future.
 Do your research.

 Firstly, shortlist at least 5 promising outsourcing development companies to choose from.
 Compare their range of services, benefits, perks they offer and study your vendors’ persona in detail.
 Take a look at their culture and values, their processes and approaches to get the clear vision of the companies.
 Then you need to thoroughly analyze and shortlist vendors.